All battles are first won or lost in the mind

 Before getting into this post, I'll make a confession that's a bit off-topic and embarrassing:

 To be honest, I had no clue what to write about.

-No ideas, no inspiration, nothing.
-Just a blank screen and a keyboard.
-And some guilt.
+No ideas, no inspiration, just a blank screen, a keyboard, and some guilt.

-So what’s the point of doing this now?
+So what's the point og doing this now?
 Why not wait for inspiration to come?

-That's it, that's the impetus.
+That's it.
 No angels hovering, no trumpets a-blarin’.
-Nothing magical or even interesting about it.

 I'd rather have pie than paint.

-For years, every evening as I schlepped into the gym, I made the same deadpan pronouncement to my buddies:
+For years, every evening as I schlepped into the gym, I made the same flat pronouncement to my buddies:

 "I don't want to exercise.